streamr-dev/network/docs/docs/guides/how-to-run-streamr-node.md

 ## The npm approach
 If you don’t have Node.js installed, install it using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) or manually from the [Node.js site](https://nodejs.org/en/download/).
 The Broker requires at least Node.js version 16.x.
 Once installed, you can download, configure, and start the Streamr Broker.

-### Step 1: Install the latest "pretestnet" version using npm
+### Step 1: Install the latest testnet version using npm
--   Run `npm install -g streamr-broker@100.0.0-pretestnet.6` to download and install the package.
+-   Run `npm install -g streamr-broker@testnet-one.0` to download and install the package.
 You may need administrative access to run this command.
 The latest testnet version may be different to the version listed here, if in doubt, check the [npm registry](https://www.npmjs.com/package/streamr-broker?activeTab=versions).

 ```
-npm install -g streamr-broker@100.0.0-pretestnet.6
+npm install -g streamr-broker@testnet-one.0
 ```

 There can be plenty of output from npm.
 If the installation fails with an error, you should address it before continuing.